 It is then that we see the second force attempting to contain the virogen – the Enterprise E under the command of Captain Jean-Luc Picard.
-During an attempt to maintain a quarantine, Picard stumbles onto clues which lead him to investigate the virogen’s origins further.
+During an attempt to maintain quarantine, Picard stumbles onto clues that lead him to investigate the virogen’s origins further.

 Kirk teams up with a Federation relief team on Chal and begins his own investigation.
 Along the way, they meet up with Mr. Spock as he’s investigating the possibility that his father, Sark, did not die from Bendii Syndrome but was murdered.

 Everything comes together as the mystery unfolds and the forces at work take everyone by surprise.